Weiss Technik UK Ltd.

 Units 37-38, The Technology Centre, Epinal Way, Loughborough, Leics.
 LE11 3GE, Great Britain

-Sophisticated test technology is required to test the safety, reliability and performance of electrical energy storage devices for vehicles under all thermal, climatic and mechanical stresses.
+With battery abuse testing, sophisticated test technology is required to test the safety, reliability and performance of electrical energy storage devices for vehicles and electronic component under all thermal, climatic and mechanical stresses.
 That is why we offer automobile manufacturers and suppliers a large selection of tried and tested standard test chambers.
 In addition, we plan and implement customized test chambers and rooms as a single-source supplier and support the planning of laboratories and the integration of central refrigeration units.

 Thanks to their high energy density, lithium-ion batteries are used in electric cars and electric bikes, for example, as well as for solar energy storage.
 To improve their safety, durability and performance, energised temperature and climate tests should be carried out and monitored by a CT scanner.